Skip to main content

 Visualize metrics

-Once the GitHub data is synced, we can create a dedicated dashboard in Port to monitor and analyze AI adoption and impact metrics.
+Once the data is synced, we can create a dedicated dashboard in Port to monitor and analyze AI adoption and impact metrics.

 Create a dashboard